rust-lang/book/src/ch07-05-separating-modules-into-different-files.md

 ```

 If we instead put *hosting.rs* in the *src* directory, the compiler would
-expect that code to be in a `hosting` module declared in the crate root, not as
+expect the *hosting.rs* code to be in a `hosting` module declared in the crate
-a child of the `front_of_house` module.
-The rules the compiler follows to know
+root, and not declared as a child of the `front_of_house` module.
+The
-what files to look in for modules’ code means the directories and files more
+compiler’s rules for which files to check for which modules’ code means the
-closely match the module tree.
+directories and files more closely match the module tree.

 > ### Alternate File Paths
 >
-> This section covered the most idiomatic file paths the Rust compiler uses;
+> So far we’ve covered the most idiomatic file paths the Rust compiler uses,
-> but an older file path is also still supported.
+> but Rust also supports an older style of file path.
+For a module named
+> `front_of_house` declared in the crate root, the compiler will look for the
+> module’s code in:
 >
-> For a module named `front_of_house` declared in the crate root, the compiler
-> will look for the module’s code in:
->
 > * *src/front_of_house.rs* (what we covered)
-> * *src/front_of_house/mod.rs* (older, still supported path)
+> * *src/front_of_house/mod.rs* (older style, still supported path)
 >
 > For a module named `hosting` that is a submodule of `front_of_house`, the
 > compiler will look for the module’s code in:
 >
 > * *src/front_of_house/hosting.rs* (what we covered)
-> * *src/front_of_house/hosting/mod.rs* (older, still supported path)
+> * *src/front_of_house/hosting/mod.rs* (older style, still supported path)
 >
-> If you use both for the same module, you’ll get a compiler error.
+> If you use both styles for the same module, you’ll get a compiler error.
 Using
-> different styles for different modules in the same project is allowed, but
+> both styles for different modules in the same project is allowed, but
 > might be confusing for people navigating your project.
 >
 > The main downside to the style that uses files named *mod.rs* is that your
 > project can end up with many files named *mod.rs*, which can get confusing
 > when you have them open in your editor at the same time.

-Moving each module’s code to a separate file is now complete, and the module
+We’ve moved each module’s code to a separate file, and the module tree remains
-tree remains the same.
-The function calls in `eat_at_restaurant` will work
+the same.
+The function calls in `eat_at_restaurant` will work without any
-without any modification, even though the definitions live in different files.
+modification, even though the definitions live in different files.
+This
-This technique lets you move modules to new files as they grow in size.
+technique lets you move modules to new files as they grow in size.

 Note that the `pub use crate::front_of_house::hosting` statement in
 *src/lib.rs* also hasn’t changed, nor does `use` have any impact on what files